SiliconValleyOffice/GitHelp/README.md

 # GitHelp

+### NOTICE:  GitHelp supports both GitHub and GitLab starting with Version 4.0

 ### Command line scripts to support a simple and reliable development flow on *Developer Forks*.

 <br><font color=blue>Check out the wiki for a detailed description of how to use these scripts in your *Developer Fork*.</font>